-Reimbursement for Clinical Pastoral Education (CPE): Students paying on a per-credit basis who register for CPE are charged tuition at the regular Lancaster Seminary tuition rate.
+Reimbursement for Clinical Pastoral Education (CPE)

+Students paying on a per-credit basis who register for CPE are charged tuition at the regular Lancaster Seminary tuition rate.
 Students who are requesting to do the first unit of CPE to fulfill one year of their field education requirement should register for PT355.
+Students need to contact the Field Education Coordinator to begin the reimbursement process.
 (See also Registration Policies and Procedures, Section 5.)